How To Remortgage To Release Equity

 How soon can you release equity?

 The exact time you must wait before remortgaging varies between lenders, but in most cases, you will need to have owned the property for at least six months.
-Depending on your reasons for wanting to do it, there are a few mortgage providers who have little or even no waiting period.
+Depending on your reasons for wanting to do it, a few mortgage providers have little or even no waiting period.

 If you need to remortgage to release equity sooner than the six-month milestone, see our guide to remortgaging a property early.